Our department has more than 120 faculty, staff, and trainees involved with numerous community organizations, including:

 - Tu Nidito

-Individually, our members are involved in professional organizations, including leadership positions, in groups such as:
+Individually, our faculty, staff, and trainees are involved in professional organizations, including leadership positions, in groups such as:

 - Administrators in Academic Psychiatry